 The Incubator has a limited number of places by design.
-The incubator faculty is dedicated to investing in committed learners and ensuring that each participant gets the personalized attention to develop their full potential.
+The Incubator faculty is dedicated to investing in committed learners and ensuring that each participant gets the personalized attention to develop their full potential.
 Our goal is to develop a true, lifelong community of practice that will continue to collaborate and shape the future of critical care education for many years.
 Members will be part of rotating project-based small groups, as well as have personal access to leaders in the field.
-A smaller membership size will help ensure that every member is an active and engaged part of the community.
+A smaller membership size helps ensure that every member is an active and engaged part of the community.

 Why join the Clinician Educator Incubator?

 - Personal access to experts and leaders from numerous clinical and non-clinical arenas

 - A year-long curriculum designed by experts in health professions education